Linkurious/documentation-resources/Customer Support Procedures/LKE-v3.0-migration.md

 - Linkurious Enterprise will try to automatically discover and use the `neo4j://` protocol to connect to the database.
 In case the database is well configured, the system will be able to connect automatically otherwise will fail.

-  > 💡 Even if you don't get connectivity issues, we suggest to reconfigure  the datasource with below recommendation to avoid impacts in the future.
+  > 💡 Even if you don't get connectivity issues, we suggest to reconfigure the datasource with below recommendations to avoid impacts in the future.

 ***Remediation steps:***